AhiyanMahmudHaq/ARMX9ProMax_Project/README.md

-# The Hisillion TX9 Pro Max Project
+# The Hisillicon TX9 Pro Max Project

 ## **Disclaimer**
 * **I am not responsible for any of the damages that may be inflicted to your device.**